kdschlosser/zwave/README.md

 the network should have to stop while a UI processes a state change for a node.

-4.7.4 Bridge Application Command Handler Command
+4.9.2 Controller Node Send Data Multicast Command